Take Better Travel Photos with this 4-step System

 4. Edit your travel photos in Adobe Lightroom

 You don’t necessarily have to use Lightroom for the post-processing of your images.
-However, Lightroom is designed for photographers, and it’s much easier to use, then its bigger brother, Photoshop.
+However, Lightroom is designed for photographers, and it’s much easier to use than its bigger brother, Photoshop.
 With a few basic adjustments in Lightroom, you can make your photo pop and look awesome without making it look fake or too heavily edited.
 Just enough post-processing to do justice to the scene you photographed.

 I usually start with basic adjustments to the highlights, shadows, contrast, exposure, clarity, and vibrance of the image.
 Check the horizon in your image and straighten the horizon if necessary.
 With Lightroom, you are also able to paint extra light into your photo with the available brush tool.
 Lightroom is available for your desktop and as a mobile version.

 4-step formula to take better travel photos

 If you follow and apply the above four steps and travel photo tips, you are able to develop your photographic eye and learn how to take better travel photos that tell a story and are appealing to the eye, without knowing all the technical stuff and camera settings.
 A great reason to go out and (re) discover all the beautiful pearls of our planet through the lens of your camera.
 You can find more travel photography tips and photo locations in my travel photography guide.

 In case this travel photography blog post was helpful to you and you’ve learned how to take better travel photos, you could help me in return by sharing this article on your social media channels.
 I appreciate every tweet on Twitter, share on Facebook, or pin on Pinterest.
 Let me know if you have any questions related to travel and photography.
 I'm happy to help.

 Pint this article on Pinterest for later use